aschmiedeke/gbtdocs/docs/how-tos/infrastructure/remote-connection.rst

 Accessing the GBO network
 -------------------------

 Point your browser at https://ssh.gb.nrao.edu:3443/ or https://stargate.gb.nrao.edu:3443/.
-See the :ref:`Gateway Machines` description at the top of this page for which option to choose.
+See the :ref:`how-tos/infrastructure/remote-connection:Gateway Machines` description at the top of this page for which option to choose.
 You will be prompted for a username and password.
 This should be your NRAO/GBO username and your UNIX password.

 .. image:: images/fastX_gb_login.png